Using Perl DBI to publish your data on the web

 print $cgi->end_html;

-In fact the CGI module is a lot more powerful than this and you could output all the table in one go with a combination of the CGI Tr method and DBI's fetchrow_xxx method but the next section shows a totally different method which allows you to separate your HTML entirely from the data you extracted from the database.
+The CGI module is a lot more powerful than this and you could output the whole table in one go by combining CGI's Tr method and DBI's fetchrow_xxx method.
+The next section shows a totally different method, which allows you to separate your HTML from the data you extract from the database.

 Adding the HTML::Template module to the basic program

-The HTML::Template module (find it on CPAN) allows you to separate the HTML from the data and metadata you extract from your database.
-This has the advantage that you can have multiple people working independently on the Perl script and the HTML
+The HTML::Template module (find it on CPAN) allows you to separate HTML from the data and metadata you extract from your database.
+This has the advantage that you can have multiple people working independently on the Perl script and the HTML.

-First you create a template which is basically your HTML with markers showing where HTML::Template should substitute the data and metadata you extract from your database.
+First, you create a template that contains HTML and markers that HTML::Template substitutes with data and metadata that you extract from your database.
 Then you load the template and set the variables you want to substitute in the template and finally you output the combination of your template and the substituted variables.

 Our template for the basic program we started with is: